aiven/terraform-provider-aiven/docs/data-sources/project.md

 - `parent_id` (String) An optional property to link a project to an already existing organization or account by using its ID.
 To set up proper dependencies please refer to this variable as a reference.
 - `payment_method` (String) The method of invoicing used for payments for this project, e.g. `card`.
 - `tag` (Set of Object) Tags are key-value pairs that allow you to categorize projects. (see [below for nested schema](#nestedatt--tag))
 - `technical_emails` (Set of String) Defines the email addresses that will receive alerts about upcoming maintenance updates or warnings about service instability.
-It is  good practice to keep this up-to-date to be aware of any potential issues with your project.
+It is a good practice to keep this up-to-date to be aware of any potential issues with your project.
 - `use_source_project_billing_group` (Boolean) Use the same billing group that is used in source project.

 <a id="nestedatt--tag"></a>